 Databases are excellent sources of good quality information.
-Below are a range of databases relevant to Biological Sciences.
+Below is a range of databases relevant to Biological Sciences.

 - BioOne: Database/Portal with more than 180 high quality, subscribed and open-access titles focused in the biological, ecological, and environmental sciences.

 - JoVE: Journal of Visualized Experiments is the first peer-reviewed scientific video journal.

 - Embase: Comprehensive journal and conference coverage across biomedicine.
 Contains citations and abstracts of peer-reviewed literature.
 Displays drug information.

 - Henry Stewart Talks: Biomedical & Life Sciences Collection: Biomedical and Life Science lecture resource.